‘Black Lives Matter is a Communist Movement’ — or so we hear! Trump and the Right’s Alarming Tactic

 What do I make of all this?
 With such information at hand, this further complicates the genuine need for civil justice advocacy about the current issues with so many people with varying agendas.
 It has also sadly, become another opportunity for Conservatives to avoid self-reflection, since they are busy with hammering the point across social media.
 In the meantime, Conservatives are claiming the hill, by portraying themselves as protectors of the nation.

 This history reflects what lacks in those who were unwilling or too slow to fight for and aid the cause of Blacks for liberation, anti-racism, justice and civil rights.
 This history reflects what lacks in the expression and inability of the Republicans so-called or Conservatives to win over Blacks.
 Instead, they accuse us collectively of being incapacitated by a ‘victim mentality,’ and so ignorant as to be merely manipulated or not intelligent enough to see, that in Conservatism alone lies the hope for Blacks in America to realize their dreams and potential.
-History shows us differently the many journeys we have taken in America in those hopes, and have embraced them all almost as apart of our story, as opposed to this disingenuous effort on the part of the Right and Trump Republicans to use Blacks to condescend to other Blacks through their tired old propaganda.
+For, it does not, in the slightest.
+They would like to use as, much as they claim the Democrats use Blacks, when they believe they do us a favor by calling Black people mental slaves for not voting for them.
+History shows us differently the many journeys we have taken in America in our hopes, and this history embraces almost all the good, the bad and the questionable as apart of that journey on this continent and beyond.
+This is a better understanding, as opposed to this disingenuous effort on the part of the Right and Trump Republicans to use Blacks to condescend to other Blacks through their tired old strategies.
 That the co-founders of BLM are socialists, or communists thus matters not to us.

 This article has been edited from its original.